PacktPublishing/Biostatistics-Made-Easy/README.md

-# Biostatistics-Made-Easy
+# Biostatistics-with-Python
-Biostatistics Made Easy, published by Packt
+Biostatistics with Python, published by Packt